hynekral/English-for-designers/02-intentional-aboutness/case-study.md

 ![canvas bag merch](./img/merch.png)
 `Merch example.`

-I know that I still have a long way to go.
 This is an ongoing project, because the visual identity is still in progress and I know that I still have a long way to go.
 However the work that has been already done has been accepted positively.